-Three seasons later, Laine’s scored 110 goals and notched 74 assists; his feats over his young career include capturing the longest point streak by a teenager in NHL history and scoring five goals in a single game.
+Four seasons later, Laine’s scored 138 goals and notched 109 assists; his feats over his young career include capturing the longest point streak by a teenager in NHL history and scoring five goals in a single game.
 He’s still only 22, and only an elite few have accomplished what he has by that tender age.

 The fact the Jets’ inaugural NHL Entry Draft is number two and not number one is a testament to how adept a drafter Cheveldayoff truly is.

 Less than a month after True North Sports & Entertainment officially announced they’d purchased the Thrashers, the newly-minted GM went off the board — on the advice of former Jets’ superstar Barrie Colts’ head coach Dale Hawerchuk — and selected Mark Scheifele with his first-ever pick.
 There was much gnashing of teeth as Sean Couturier seemed the logical choice at number seven.

 History vindicates Cheveldayoff’s choice.
 Scheifele has become a core member of the Jets’ leadership crew and has blossomed into a bonafide superstar with a tremendous shot, unmatched work ethic, and commitment to continual improvement.
 He’s got 180 goals and 264 assists for 444 points in 519 career games; the 27-year-old will be a number-one centre and perennial point-per-game guy for the next decade.